hiperwalk/hiperwalk/docs/tutorial/quantum_walk_models.rst

 For example, if ``time=(10, 0.51)`` --
 which is equivalent to ``time=(0, 10, 0.51)`` --
 it is converted to ``(19, 1)``.
-Hence the states coresponding to timestamps
+Hence the states corresponding to timestamps
 ``[0.   , 0.501, 1.002, 1.503, ..., 9.018, 9.519]`` wil be saved.
 On the other hand, if ``time=(10, 0.5000001)``, it is converted to ``(20, 1)``.